 TGaz Editor: Change the text in (@11/714r0 P97L8) (@D1.0 P87L8) as follows:

 An RSTA shall reject a request if it has set the Protection of Range Negotiation and Measurement Management Frames Required field of the Extended Capabilities element to 1, and the ISTA has not successfully set up a security context to protect IFTMR, IFTM and LMR frames exchanged between the RSTA and the ISTA.
+This does not apply if the ISTA is requesting Passive Location Ranging.
 Note that the security context can either be established as a result of a successful association between the RSTA and ISTA; or as a result of the ISTA 12 successfully completing PASN as described in 12.13 Pre-Association Security Negotiation.

 TGaz Editor: Change the text in (@11/714r0 P101L16) (@D1.0 P89L8) as follows: